AkihikoITOH/lesen/README.md

-# Lesen - A Feedly compatible CLI RSS reader
+# Lesen - A CLI RSS reader